Origin of radio polarization in pulsar polar caps: Methods

-The initial plasma density resolves the skin depth by about 20$\Delta_\mathrm{x}$.
+The scaled initial plasma density resolves the skin depth by about 20$\Delta_\mathrm{x}$.
 When the plasma density reaches a local maximum in a bunch, the skin depth is still resolved by $\gtrsim$2$\Delta_\mathrm{x}$.
-The scaling of Equation~\ref{eq:scaling} also applies to the magnetospheric currents and electromagnetic fields because the scaled magnetospheric currents influence the electric and the magnetic fields in Equation~\ref{eq:electric_field}.
+The scaling of Eq.~\ref{eq:scaling} also applies to magnetospheric currents and electromagnetic fields because in Eq.~\ref{eq:electric_field} the scaled magnetospheric currents influence the electric and magnetic fields.